UK Businesses and Consumers Show Signs of Recovery in Early 2026

 Prices charged by businesses rose at the fastest pace since last April but their cost burdens, while still high, increased at the slowest pace in three months.

-Staffing levels fell particularly sharply among services firms with some companies reporting redundancies or hiring freezes as employers faced higher social security payments which were introduced by Reeves in April 2025.
+Staffing levels fell particularly sharply among services firms as employers faced higher social security payments introduced by Reeves in April 2025.

-Some firms said they were investing in technology to grow without additional recruitment.
+Some firms said they were investing in technology to grow without hiring.

-The PMI for the services sector edged down to 53.9 from 54.0 in January, while the survey for the smaller manufacturing sector hit an 18-month high of 52.0, up from 51.8.
+The PMI for the services sector edged down to 53.9 from 54.0 in January.
+The survey for the smaller manufacturing sector hit an 18-month high of 52.0, up from 51.8.

-Total new work increased at the strongest pace since September 2024 with the rise in new work for manufacturers from abroad at its fastest pace in four-and-a-half years.
+Total new work increased at the strongest pace since September 2024 and the rise in new work for manufacturers from abroad was the biggest in four-and-a-half years.

-(Writing by William Schomberg; Editing by Joe Bavier)
+(Writing by William Schomberg and David Milliken; Editing by Joe Bavier and Sharon Singleton)

 The article covers the February 2026 S&P Global UK Composite PMI rising to 53.9, indicating continued growth in private‑sector activity alongside weak hiring, especially in services.